 Candlelight skiing is a Wisconsin tradition, and there’s a good one near Bayfield, usually scheduled for February, which will take you along the icy shores of Lake Superior.
 Snowshoers can have the thrill of walking over the ice on Chequamegon Bay by glittering candlelight.
-For over 11 years, “Book Across the Bay,” a 10-kilometer race, has drawn skiers, snowshoers, and walkers, who start in Ashland, then work their way north to Washburn along a course lit by luminarias made of ice.
+“Book Across the Bay,” an annual 10-kilometer race, draws skiers, snowshoers, and walkers, who start in Ashland then work their way north to Washburn along a course lit by luminarias made of ice.

 If ice fishing is your thing, you can hire a licensed guide to hone your skills and help reel in a specific species.
 Or look to them to give you the edge on perfecting the art of dead-sticking, jigging, and tip-ups.

 Take advantage of the rolling countryside around Bayfield by skiing Mt.
 Ashwabay, three miles south of Bayfield, one of the best spots in the region to enjoy downhill skiing.
 From the top of the mountain, you can see the Apostle Islands—arguably some of the best views around.